+Google Tag Manager is an amazing tool.
 Need to add a particular tracking pixel to a website?
 Not a problem!
 Want to track submissions of a newly created form?
 Consider it done.
-All thanks to a thing called Tag Management.
+All thanks to GTM.

-- The Pre-Tag-Management world
+- Before we continue: The Pre-Tag-Management World

 - What is Google Tag Manager?